-A significant portion of our revenues comes from contracts with state and local governments, and their respective agencies, which may terminate most of these contracts at any time, without cause.
+A significant portion of our revenues comes from contracts with state and local governments, school districts, and their respective agencies, which may terminate most of these contracts at any time, without cause.
 As discussed above, government contracts constitute a significant portion of our total revenues.
-At this time, governments and their agencies are operating under increased pressure to reduce spending.
 Contracts at the state and local levels are subject to government funding authorizations.
 Additionally, government contracts are generally subject to audits and investigations that could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, refund of a portion of fees received, forfeiture of profits, suspension of payments, fines and suspensions, or debarment from future government business.